Pega88/chainlink-gcp/README.md

 # Hosting a Chainlink node on Google Cloud

 ## Context
-This repository helps you install a high-available pool of chainlink nodes on Google Cloud Platform, running on Kubernetes and Cloud SQL.
+This repository helps you install a high-available pool of chainlink nodes on Google Cloud Platform, running on Kubernetes.
 The setup follows the best practices put forward by the [Chainlink documentation](https://docs.chain.link/docs/best-security-practices).

 ## Prerequisits
 In order to have a smooth installation, it is assumed you have created a project on Google Cloud Platform and have installed and authenticated the [Google Cloud SDK](https://cloud.google.com/sdk/install) on your local machine.